darinz/NLP/README.md

 [![Jupyter](https://img.shields.io/badge/Jupyter-Notebook-orange.svg)](https://jupyter.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

+> **⚠️ Note: This repository is currently under construction.
+Content is being actively developed and may be incomplete.**

 A comprehensive repository for learning, mastering, and gaining hands-on experience in Natural Language Processing (NLP).
 This repository contains tutorials, projects, guides, and code examples designed to take you from beginner to advanced NLP practitioner.

 ## Learning Objectives